Connecting...

 On completion of a training contract or within a year of qualifying, a large percentage of accountants will go abroad to travel or to work.
 Depending on your personal circumstances you may be better off staying in your current practice for six months before going away whereas in the majority of cases it may be good to try and get 6-12 months industry experience before going away as this will make your CV look more marketable when you decide to return to Ireland.
 Of course this is dependent on individual circumstance and jobs on offer.

-If I fail my FAEs?
+What if I fail my FAEs?

 If you fail your exams you will still have a significant number of options available to you.
 The first thing you should consider is whether you plan on repeating your ACA exams the following year.
 If this is the case, the best option will likely be to stay working in practice as no company in industry will offer you the amount of study leave that you will get in practice.
 If you are unhappy in your role maybe consider joining another audit firm that will offer a new environment and new clients to work with.